digital-asset/daml-finance/docs/source/packages/implementations/daml-finance-account.rst

 This package contains the *implementation* of accounts.
 It has the following module:

 - :ref:`Account <module-daml-finance-account-account-19369>`: Implementation of an account,
-  i.e., the relationship between a custodian and an asset owner, referenced by holdings.
+  i.e., a relationship between a custodian and an asset owner, referenced by holdings.
 It also provides an implementation of a factory from which you can create and remove accounts.
 Upon creation of an account, it allows you to specify controlling parties for incoming / outgoing transfers.